Cystic fibrosis: Endocrine

 The pancreas contains the islets of Langerhans, which are responsible for making insulin, a hormone that helps regulate blood glucose.
 Damage to the pancreas can lead to loss of the islet cells, leading to a type of diabetes unique to those with the disease.
 This cystic fibrosis-related diabetes shares characteristics of type 1 and type 2 diabetes, and is one of the principal nonpulmonary complications of CF.

 Vitamin D is involved in calcium and phosphate regulation.
 Poor uptake of vitamin D from the diet because of malabsorption can lead to the bone disease osteoporosis in which weakened bones are more susceptible to fractures.

 Infertility

 Infertility affects both men and women.
 At least 97% of men with cystic fibrosis are infertile, but not sterile, and can have children with assisted reproductive techniques.
-The main cause of infertility in men with cystic fibrosis is congenital absence of the vas deferens (which normally connects the testes to the ejaculatory ducts of the penis), but potentially also by other mechanisms such as causing no sperm, abnormally shaped sperm, and few sperm with poor motility.
-Many men found to have congenital absence of the vas deferens during evaluation for infertility have a mild, previously undiagnosed form of CF. Around 20% of women with CF have fertility difficulties due to thickened cervical mucus or malnutrition.
+The main cause of infertility in men with cystic fibrosis is congenital absence of the vas deferens (which normally connects the testes to the ejaculatory ducts of the penis), but potentially also by other mechanisms causing no sperm, abnormally shaped sperm, and few sperm with poor motility.
+Many men found to have congenital absence of the vas deferens during evaluation for infertility have a mild, previously undiagnosed form of CF. While females with CF are generally fertile, around 20% of women with CF have fertility difficulties due to thickened cervical mucus or malnutrition.
 In severe cases, malnutrition disrupts ovulation and causes a lack of menstruation.